-The winner will receive a full scholarship to attend the Poetry Seminar at The Frost Place, July 31 – August 5, 2016, including room and board (valued at approximately $1,550), and will give a featured reading at the Seminar.
+The winner’s chapbook will be published by Bull City Press in Summer 2017.
+The winner will receive 10 complimentary copies (from a print run of 300), and a $250 prize.
+The winner will also receive a full scholarship to attend the Poetry Seminar at The Frost Place, August 2017, including room and board (valued at approximately $1,550), and will give a featured reading from the chapbook at the Seminar.

 SUBMITTING YOUR MANUSCRIPT

 Entries must be submitted between October 1, 2016 and January 5, 2017.
 All entries must be submitted to our online submissions manager.
 Entries submitted by e-mail, fax, or US mail are not permitted and will be disqualified.
 Submission with identification on the manuscript will be disqualified.

 accompanied by a $28.00 entry fee.
 Entrants may submit multiple

 manuscripts, but must pay a $28.00 entry fee for each manuscript submitted.